 Structured logging is the practice of implementing a consistent, predetermined message format for application logs that allows them to be treated as data sets rather than text.

-A technology stack includes all of the hardware and software systems that are needed to develop and run a single website, web app or mobile application.
+A technology stack includes all of the hardware and software systems that are needed to develop and run a single website, web integration or mobile application.

 Testing-as-a-Service (TaaS) represents a new avenue for outsourcing many types of testing that are demanded in today's IT environment.